ojaha065/PiShockForMC/README.md

 ## TODO (PRs welcome)
 * **Support for multiple shockers**
-  * I currently only own one, so testing and debugging would be kinda hard.
+  * I currently only own one, so testing and debugging would be kinda hard for me.
 * In-game configuration GUI
 * **More configuration options**
   * Configurable shock duration